carlosarnau/Automated-builds-CI-CD/docs/index.md

-# Automated builds CI + CD
+## Introduction
 CD/CI are methods frequently used to deliver apps to customers making use of automation into the stages of the app development.
 The main concepts attributed to CD and CI are Continuous Integration for CI and Continuous Delivery and/or Continuous Deployment for CD.
+/n
 Both methods are quite common into the DevOps world, but what’s DevOps?
 DevOps is a set of practices that brings together software development (Dev) and IT operations (Ops).
 Its goal is to make the software development lifecycle faster and provide high quality continuous delivery.
 But even though all three are part of the software delivery process, each has its own requirements, and more importantly, benefits.
+/n
-So, understanding the differences between them it’s crucial to properly implementing them.
+Understanding the differences between them it’s crucial to properly implementing them.

 ### CI (Continuous Integration)
 Definition